 Applegreen provide the fuel at many Irish motorway services, and are currently the only operator in Northern Ireland.

 Since 2016 they have been keen to break into the UK mainland's motorway market, planning several new services.
-In August 2018 they announced plans to purchase a stake of UK operator Welcome Break.
+In November 2018 they purchased a significant stake of UK operator Welcome Break.

 Applegreen's main presence as a major operator is in Ireland.